- Home

 Internal radiation therapy

-Also known as brachytherapy, this delivers radiation therapy directly to the tumour from inside your body, while reducing the amount of radiation delivered to nearby organs such as the bowel and bladder.
+Also known as brachytherapy, internal radiation therapy delivers radiation directly to the tumour from inside your body (usually through the vagina).
+It allows a higher radiation dose to be delivered to the tumour, while reducing the amount of radiation delivered to nearby organs such as the bowel and bladder.
 Brachytherapy is usually given after the course of EBRT is finished.
+The main type of internal radiation therapy used for cervical cancer is high-dose-rate (HDR) brachytherapy.

 During treatment

-Applicators are used to deliver the radiation source to the cancer.
-They are available in different sizes and your radiation oncologist will examine you to choose suitable applicators for your situation.
+Devices called applicators are used to deliver the radiation source to the cancer.
+They are available in different sizes.
+Your radiation oncologist will examine you to choose suitable applicators for your situation.
 Applicators are placed into the cervix under ultrasound guidance to make sure they are in the right place.
-To hold the applicators in place, you may have gauze padding put into your vagina, and a stitch or two in the area between the vulva and the anus (perineum).
-You will also have a small tube (catheter) inserted to empty your bladder of urine during treatment.
+To hold the applicators in place, you will have gauze padding put into your vagina, and may have a stitch placed in the vulva.

 After treatment